Bira/octopus-carnival/_drafts/wir-mm-4e-horse.md

 They're Level 1 Brutes with 36 HP and can run at speed 10.
 Their usual strategy when in combat is to run away!
 Their only attack is a basic Kick they'll only employ when trapped or startled.
+The only reason these aren't minions it's because have your horse one-shotted out from under you is no fun.

 ### Warhorse (MM)